Get to Know Our Art Instructors

 Emma Loiselle

-Emma Loiselle is an interdisciplinary Artist and Art Educator in Oakville, Ontario.
-After completing her BFA from Queen’s University in 2021, Emma began her career working with Canadian Galleries in Kingston, Burlington, Oakville and Toronto.
+After completing her Bachelor of Fine Arts from Queen’s University (2021), Emma began her career working with Canadian Galleries in Kingston, Burlington, Oakville and Toronto before finding her path in Art Education.
 In her own practice, Emma finds artistic inspiration from connecting with nature and exploring organic forms through light and colour.
-Her work explores themes of introspective tranquility in response to our relationship with ourselves and the natural world.
-Blurring the lines between realism and abstraction, Emma experiments with acrylic, watercolour, oil and cyanotype printmaking in her practice.
+Her work explores themes of botanical abundance, connection and self-discovery, blurring the lines between realism and abstraction.
+Emma experiments with acrylic, watercolour, oil and cyanotype printmaking in her practice and advises any aspiring artist to explore as many art forms and styles as you can, you never know which one you might fall in love with!